Orsted, the World’s Offshore Wind Giant, Gets Serious About Solar

 "I don’t want to marry ourselves to any specific percentages, but I will say that there are simply are more opportunities in solar than there have been previously for us," Kapadia said.

-Few companies pursuing both offshore wind and solar
+Few companies are pursuing both offshore wind and solar

 2021 is a gap year for Ørsted when it comes to completing offshore wind projects, giving solar a chance to shine, but offshore will remain the company's largest business by far.